News & Resources

 What is an extended warranty?

 An extended warranty will only cover products purchased using your credit card.
 Some credit card companies require you to register the product with them to be eligible for the coverage.
-Lastly, if you cancel your credit card used to make the purchase, you may not qualify for the extended warranty benefit.
+Lastly, if you cancel your credit card used to make the purchase, you may not qualify for the extended warranty benefit later.

 How does extended warranty coverage work on your credit card?

-If you would like to make a claim using your extended warranty, contact your credit card provider or refer to your certificate of insurance (available online if you didn’t save it).
+If you would like to make a claim using your extended warranty, contact your credit card issuer or refer to your certificate of insurance (available online if you didn’t save it).
 They will likely request supporting documentation such as a record of the purchase and the original manufacturer’s warranty.

 What is purchase protection?

-If you make a purchase and the item gets damaged or stolen, often that is your loss, and there’s not much you can do about it.
+Usually, if you make a purchase and the item gets damaged or stolen, often that is your loss, and there’s not much you can do about it.
 This is because most products do not come with insurance.
 Even if it does, you are usually required to pay extra to obtain insurance coverage.

 Purchase protection is a form of insurance that safeguards products against theft or damage for a specified period.
-Purchase protection is provided by your credit card company, which means that the duration of coverage and amount of coverage may differ depending on the credit card you use.
+Purchase protection is provided by your credit card company, which means that the duration and amount of coverage may differ depending on the credit card you use.

 How does a purchase protection policy work on your credit card?

-If you would like to file a claim for a stolen or damaged product you purchased, contact your credit card provider.
-Your provider will likely want back up documentation to support your claims, such as a record of the purchase, or police report.
-As a general rule, for big-ticket items, you should always keep the receipt and match it with the credit card statement.
-This is especially important if you intend to make use of purchase protection.
+If you have to file a claim for a stolen or damaged product, contact your credit card provider.
+Be prepared with back-up documentation to support your claims, such as a record of the purchase, or police report.

 What is the difference between purchase protection and extended warranty?

 The main difference between purchase protection and extended warranty is the coverage.
 Purchase protection covers a broader array of damage, whereas extended warranties are limited to the coverage within the original manufacturer’s warranty.
-Furthermore, purchase protection covers theft and damage, whereas extended warranties cover manufacturing defects.

 A word about the fine print